TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `getDR`

-Returns the data rate that will be used for the next uplink frame.
+Returns the data rate that the modem will use for the next uplink frame.
 If the readout is unsuccessful, the method returns -1.

 ```c
 int8_t getDR();